cr-0w/MALDEV/DLL Injection/README.md

 wchar_t dllLocation[MAX_PATH] = L"C:\\Users\\Niko Bellic\\Desktop\\Tools\\DLL Injection\\example.dll";
 ```

 Moreover, there's also the added obstacle of needing to find the address of the [`LoadLibraryA()`](https://learn.microsoft.com/en-us/windows/win32/api/libloaderapi/nf-libloaderapi-loadlibrarya?redirectedfrom=MSDN) API we were talking about.
 This API is responsible for loading our DLL into the target process.
 Therefore, we *desperately* need to find and utilize it.
 How?
-Well, we can get the address of this function with the following lines of code (as seen in Cocomelonc's [**amazing blog post**](https://cocomelonc.github.io/tutorial/2021/09/20/malware-injection-2.html)):
+Well, we can get the address of this function with the following lines of code (as seen in cocomelonc's [**amazing blog post**](https://cocomelonc.github.io/tutorial/2021/09/20/malware-injection-2.html)):

 ```c
 HMODULE hKernel32 = GetModuleHandle("Kernel32");
 VOID *lb = GetProcAddress(hKernel32, "LoadLibraryA");
 ```

 What we're doing here is first using [`GetModuleHandle()`](https://learn.microsoft.com/en-us/windows/win32/api/libloaderapi/nf-libloaderapi-getmodulehandlea) to get a handle to [`Kernel32`](https://www.techopedia.com/definition/3379/kernel32dll#:~:text=operations%20and%20interrupts.-,Kernel32.,other%20system%20or%20user%20processes.) which is a DLL/Module used by... you guessed it, the Windows Kernel!
-It's actually one of the most important files that your computer requires in order to function properly.
+It's actually one of the most important files that your OS requires in order to function properly.
 The next part, is the usage of [`GetProcAddress()`](https://learn.microsoft.com/en-us/windows/win32/api/libloaderapi/nf-libloaderapi-getprocaddress).
 This is really cool so listen up!
 With this, we supply the handle of the module that we want to search inside of, in this case, **Kernel32**, and specify the function that we'd like to get the address for!
 So, in other words, we can see it as:

 ```c
 HMODULE hKernel32 = GetModuleHandle("Kernel32"); // get a handle to the Kernel32 Module